aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-file-manipulation/accessing-underlay-flags-of-dwg/_index.md

 // Load an existing DWG file and convert it into CadImage CadImage image = (CadImage)Image.load(fileName);
 ```

-In this step, we specify the path and name of the DWG file, and then load it as a CadImage object.
+Here we **load dwg file** `BlockRefDgn.dwg` into a `CadImage` instance, ready for inspection.

-## Step 3: Iterate Through DWG Entities
+### Step 3: Iterate Through DWG Entities
 ```java
 // Go through each entity inside the DWG file for(CadBaseEntity entity : image.getEntities())
 ```

-This loop iterates through each entity within the DWG file, allowing us to analyze and manipulate them.
+The loop walks every entity—lines, circles, blocks, and underlays—so we can pick out the ones we need.

-## Step 4: Check for CadDgnUnderlay Type
+### Step 4: Identify CadDgnUnderlay Entities
 ```java
 // Check if entity is of CadDgnUnderlay type if (entity instanceof CadDgnUnderlay)
 ```

-This conditional statement ensures that we specifically handle entities of the CadDgnUnderlay type.
+Only `CadDgnUnderlay` objects contain the underlay flags we’re after, so we filter for them.

-## Step 5: Access Underlay Information
+### Step 5: Access Underlay Information
 ```java
 // Access different underlay flags
 CadUnderlay underlay = (CadUnderlay) entity;